-There are additional pages attached that are a to the attached terms and conditions set forth on the sed and agreed
+There are \\\\\ additional pages attached that are a part of this Agreement.
+We have read, discussed and agreed to the attached terms and conditions set forth on those pages.

-The parties acknowledge that they have read and ur Agreement.
-This instrument constitutes the entire Ag been merged herein.
-No modifications of this Agree reement and all prior negotiations and unders standings have
+The parties acknowledge that they have read and understand all the terms and conditions set forth in this Agreement.
+This instrument constitutes the entire Agreement and all prior negotiations and understandings have been merged herein.
+No modifications of this Agreement shall be valid unless in writing and executed by the parties.

 Nanny's Signature Date

 Parent's Signature Date

 Parent's Signature Date